-FORM 10-Q

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2015

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period

-Commission File No. 000-54899

-(Exact name of Registrant as specified in its charter)

-Maryland (State or other jurisdiction of incorporation or organization) 80-0789789 (I.R.S.
-Employer Identification Number)

-520 Madison Avenue, 38th Floor, New York, NY 10022 (Address of principal executive office) (Zip Code)

-(Registrant's telephone number, including area code)

-N/A

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \Box No \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer

-Accelerated filer

-Accelerated filer

-Non-accelerated filer

-Image: Company (as defined in Rule 12b-2 of the Exchange Act).

-Smaller reporting company

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-Yes

-No

-indicate by check mark whether the registrant is a shell company (as defined in Kule 120-2 of the Exchange Act).
-Yes \Box No E

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.

-Class Common stock, \$0.01 par value Outstanding at May 8, 2015 22,635,481
+, asimgton, D.C.
+2021) FORM 10-Q ☑ QUARTERLY REPORT PURSUANT TO 1934 SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the q uarterly period ended September 30, 2015 5 OR ☐ TRANSITION REPORT PURSUANT TO 1934 SECTION 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF For the transition period to Commission File No. 000-54899 E GMS FINANCI , Maryland (State or other jurisdiction of incorporation or organization) 80-0789789 (I.R.S.
+Employer Identification Number) on Avenue, 38th Floor, New York, NY 100 ress of principal executive office) (Zip Code) 22 (212) 813-4900 rant's telephone number, including area code) (Former name, forme N/A r address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has fiduring the preceding 12 months (or for such shorter period the requirements for the past 90 days: Yes ⊠ No □ Indicate by check mark whether the registrant has submrequired to be submitted and posted pursuant to Rule 405 of I period that the registrant was required to submit and post such Regulation S-T (§232.405 of this chapter) d Indicate by check mark whether the registrant is a large See definitions of "large accelerated filer," "accelerated filer," Large accelerated filer Accelerated filer Non-accelerated filer (Do not check if a smaller rep orting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the E exchange Act).
+Yes 🗆 No 🗵 Indicate the number of shares outstanding of each of the e issuer's classes of common stock, as of the latest practicable date.
+Class Outstanding at November 6, 2015 Common stock, \$0.01 par value 29,153,783